 Dir. of Marketing, Marvin Windows & Doors

-Marvin’s contributions have helped ensure the fenestration giant remains innovative, and continues its long history of industry-first achievements.
+Marvin’s contributions at the company have helped ensure the window and door giant remains innovative and continues its long history of industry-first achievements.

 Don Mead (2015)